codurance/site/src/_posts/2019-10-30-crafting-websites-using-finite-state-machines-part-I.md

 The complexity problem -solved by making a state machine and using separation of concerns.

+## Parth II - what remains to be discussed

 The Robustness problem - TDD is a clear step forward but we can go further: